 Michael successfully represented Blayne and Julie McAferty when the City of Seattle tried to shut down their bed and breakfast under an arbitrary and irrational land use regulation, and he helped defend the free speech and association rights of the No New Gas Tax initiative campaign when several Washington municipalities tried to use campaign finance laws to regulate media commentary concerning the initiative.
 On behalf of the DeBoom, Apodaca and Hamilton families, Michael successfully challenged Washington’s denial of special education services to children in religious schools.
-He also helped home and small business owners in Seattle and Renton defeat governmental attempts to use bogus “blight” designations to unconstitutionally take property through eminent domain.
+And he vindicated the right of McMinnville, Ore., dairy farmer Christine Anderson to advertise the raw milk she sells at Cast Iron Farm.

-Currently, Michael is representing property rights activist Jim Roos in challenging St. Louis’s attempt to force him to remove a mural protesting the city’s abusive eminent domain practices.
+Currently, Michael is representing property rights activist Jim Roos of St. Louis, as well as Central Radio Company of Norfolk, Va., against governmental attempts to silence their protests of those cities’ abusive eminent domain practices.
 On behalf of the Oakley, Doyle and Anderson families, he is defending the Choice Scholarship Program for elementary and secondary students in Douglas County, Colorado.
 Michael is also representing brothers Jim and Cliff Courtney in challenging the government-created ferry monopoly on Washington’s Lake Chelan.

 Michael received his law degree cum laude from the University of Pennsylvania Law School in 2001, where he served as Articles Editor for the Journal of Constitutional Law and was elected to the Order of the Coif.
 He received his undergraduate degree from the United States Military Academy at West Point in 1995.